day50-dev/Petsitter/README.md

 But that's only the beginning.
 Cyclomatic complexity?
 Halstead metrics?
 Chidamber and Kemerer?
 Why not!

-Look, there's even a gui where you can modify things dynamically, look at logs, point to different models...
+There's even a GUI where you can modify things dynamically, look at logs, point to different models...
 <img alt="ps-gui" src="https://github.com/user-attachments/assets/a8de4543-9eb2-4198-92a9-0662a125e13f" />